-- BAC Buenos Aires Convention.
+BAC Buenos Aires Convention.
 Convention on literary and artistic copyright between the United States and other American Republics, signed at the Fourth International Conference of American States at Buenos Aires August 11, 1910.
 U.S. ratification deposited on May 1, 1911.
-Convention proclaimed by the President of the United States on July 13, 1914. - Berne The Berne Convention for the Protection of Literary and Artistic Works of September 9, 1886, as revised at Paris on July 24, 1971.
-Appearing within parentheses is the latest Act of the Convention to which the listed country is party.
-The Berne Convention, as revised at Paris on July 24, 1971, and amended on October 2, 1979, did not enter into force with respect to the United States until March 1, 1989. - MCC Mexico City Convention.
+Convention pro-claimed by the President of the United States on July 13, 1914.

+The Berne Convention for the Protection of Berne Literary and Artistic Works of September 9, 1886, as revised at Paris on July 24, 1971.
+Appearing within parentheses is the latest Act 27 of the Convention to which the listed country is party.
+The Berne Convention, as revised at Paris on July 24, 1971, and amended on October 2, 1979, did not enter into force with respect to the United States until March 1, 1989.

+MCC Mexico City Convention.
 Convention on literary and artistic copyrights signed at the Second International Conference of American States at Mexico City, January 27, 1902, effective June 30, 1908, to which the United States became a party, effective on that same date.
-As regards copyright relations with the United States, this convention is considered to have been superseded by adherence of the foreign country and the United States to the Buenos Aires Convention of August 11, 1910. - UCC Universal Copyright Convention.
+As regards copyright relations with the United States, this convention is considered to have been superseded by adherence of the foreign country and the United States to the Buenos Aires Convention of August 11, 1910.

+UCC Universal Copyright Convention.
 Done at Geneva September 6, 1952.
 Came into force on September 16, 1955.
-United States became a party, effective on that same date. - UCC Universal Copyright Convention revised.
+United States became a party, effective on that same date.

-rev. Done at Paris July 24, 1971.
-Came into force on July 10, 1974.
-United States became a party, effective on that same date. - C Bilateral convention. - Cm Bilateral convention including provisions covering mechanical reproduction rights for musical works. - T Treaty relating in part to copyright.
+UCC Universal Copyright Convention revised.
+Done at Paris July 24, 1971.
+Came into force rev on July 10, 1974.
+United States became a party, effective on that same date.

+CmBilateral convention including provisions